JackDougherty/jackbikes/_posts/2024-04-multi-modal-europe.md

 On Monday afternoon, I arrived in Rotterdam, a city full of separated bike paths and crazy architecture.
 Was so happy to roll my bike out of the train station (after a police officer kindly explained that I needed to scan my EuroStar train ticket to pass through the turnstile) and into the sunshine!
 Then I pedaled about 2 km to [StayOkay Hostel-Rotterdam](https://www.stayokay.com/en/hostel/rotterdam), where I'm sleeping inside one of the [Cube House](https://en.wikipedia.org/wiki/Cube_house) rooms.
 The building also serves as a architectural museum.
 Will keep the door locked tonight to avoid any unexpected visitors or further American-European miscommunications.

+{% include figure image_path="images/2024/europe/bike-hail.jpg" alt="bike and hail images" caption="In Rotterdam, surrounded by bikes, and briefly by thunder hail" %}{: .align-center}

+I did not expect the sunshine to last as long as it did today, which was wonderful, but also surprising to experience a totally unexpected *thunder hail storm* for three minutes while walking around the downtown area this evening.
+Fortunately, it passed by very quickly.
+Hoping for clearer skies later this week.

+{% include figure image_path="images/2024/europe/cube-house.jpg" alt="Cube House images" caption="Spending the night in a funky Cube House room at StayOkay Hostel-Rotterdam" %}{: .align-center}

 Adventures to be continued...
 Tuesday night in The Hague, the Beth and our daughter Maya will join me Wednesday and Thursday night on a houseboat in Amsterdam, and Friday and Saturday night in nearby Haarlem and the Leiden tulip festival.
 Stay tuned.